Note: This post was first published on the 18th August, 2011.

 The evolution of online feedback and commenting has come a long way; from the old school guestbook to forum and feedback form, and from native platform-dependent commenting systems to today’s 3rd party commenting systems that work cross-platform regardless of what programming language or scripts your site is based on.

-These 3rd party commenting systems do more than just allowing visitors and readers to drop comments.
+These 3rd party commenting systems do more than just allow visitors and readers to drop comments.
 Most of them support comprehensive comment managing backend, spam control, blacklist/ whitelist management, integration with social media, theme customization and much more.

 Today, I’m going to bring to your awareness three of the most commonly used (by bloggers and site owners) 3rd party commenting and discussion systems, respectively Disqus, IntenseDebate and LiveFyre.
 I’ll also discuss some of their key features, what I like and what I think they may lack of.
 Lastly, at the end of each, I have also thrown in a couple of useful links for your reference.